mikeakohn/playstation2_demo/README.md

 Joining The Project
 -------------------

-I plan on inviting friends to help me write this demo... anyone who would like to join this project please send me an email before starting.
+I plan on inviting friends to help work on this demo... anyone who would like to join this project please send me an email before starting.